bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 reason why I'm skeptical of the representation power of these stacked coupling layers.
 The problem may be "easier" because you have so many latent variables where you don't really need much compression.
-But this is just a random speculation on my side without much evidence.
+But this is just a random hypothesis on my side without much evidence for or against it.

 Modified Batch Normalization
 ----------------------------